mannansheth/Curatus/README.md

 # 🚀 Project Setup Guide

-Follow these steps to run the project locally.
+Follow these steps to run and contribute to the project locally.

 ---

-## 1. Clone or Download
+## 1. Clone Repository (You are a collaborator)

-- Fork the repository OR download ZIP
+Do NOT fork.
+Clone the main repo directly:

+git clone <repo-url>
+cd <project-folder>

-- Open the project folder in **VS Code**
+Open the project folder in **VS Code**

 ---